 After this, Shiori tells Setsuna that she is strong enough to survive on her own and no longer has a need to live in the half-demon village.
 This is when she returns to the village and is invited to join the demon slayers.
 And this is where her backstory ends.

 While in some respects this could be seen as an info dump, I was glad to finally get a lot of Setsuna’s backstory.
 To be honest, this is probably the best episode I’ve seen since Episode 15, “Farewell Under the Lunar Eclipse.”
 This was definitely a step up from the previous three episodes.
 And from the preview, it looks like next week’s episode is finally going to give the audience the history of the rainbow pearls.
-While I’m glad to finally be getting some more of this information, it’s still a little frustrating that it’s coming so close to the end of the series.
+While I’m glad to finally be getting some more of this information, it’s still a little frustrating that it’s coming so close to the end of the season.

 Additional episodes about Yashahime: Princess Half-Demon: